GitauHarrison/notes/how_to_use_stripe_for_payment.md

 ![Stripe Payment Form](images/stripe_payment_form.png)

-(My form is slightly modified and branded to have the orange-ish color)
+_My form is slightly modified and branded to have the orange-ish color.
+You can achive this through [Brand Setting](https://dashboard.stripe.com/settings/branding)._

 Stripe provides us with several [test card numbers](https://stripe.com/docs/testing#cards).
 Pick one, depending on your region and fill in the form: